michael2012z/BitBible/markdown/JPS/files/2Chr.md

 13. And Micaiah said: 'As HaShem liveth, what my G-d saith, that will I speak.'

-14. And when he was come to the king, the king said unto him: 'Micaiah,Heb.
-Micah. shall we go to Ramoth-gilead to battle, or shall I forbear?'
-And he said: 'Go ye up, and prosper; and they shall be delivered into your hand.'
+14. And when he was come to the king, the king said unto him: 'Micaiah,

 15. And the king said to him: 'How many times shall I adjure thee that thou speak unto me nothing but the truth in the name of HaShem.'